Salesforce Sets its Sights on Informatica

-Salesforce reopens talks with AI company Informatica and an agreement could be reached quickly.
-It could be one of the largest acquisitions by Salesforce.
+Salesforce has reached an agreement with AI company Informatica regarding an acquisition.
+It is one of the largest acquisitions by Salesforce.

-The exact amount Salesforce will pay is unknown.
-Informatica’s market value had dropped below seven billion dollars, but the news that talks with Salesforce have resumed has not fallen on deaf ears among investors.
-The company’s value has climbed back to $22.45 per share.
+Salesforce will pay eight billion dollars for Informatica.
+The market value of the new subsidiary had dropped below seven billion dollars, but the news that talks with Salesforce had resumed did not fall on deaf ears with investors.
+The company’s value had climbed back to $22.45 per share.
+Salesforce ultimately pays $25 per share.

 Claire